 Other projects initially tied to CIF also seem to have come to fruition after being transferred to other contractors-but even the most celebrated projects are fraught with allegations of high-level corruption.
 For example, several high-level Angolan officials are known to have conspired to gain financially from the sale of public housing units at the Novo Cidade do Kilamba.
 The company contracted to manage this process, an ostensibly private firm registered in Angola called Delta Imobiliária, is owned by Manuel Vicente, Kopelipa, and General Leopoldino Fragoso do Nascimento, another senior advisor to President dos Santos.
-The company contracted to manage this process.

 Similar problems have plagued the rehabilitation of the Benguela Railway.
-Although the railway is technically run by state-owned Caminho de Ferro de Benguela (CFB), it is ultimately controlled by a Singapore-registered firm called DT Group, 159 a firm partially owned by Fragoso do Nascimento.
-160 According to one report, "Sam Pa...appears to have been at least the main representative for DT Group in China for the first five years of the arrangement when all infrastructure deals were channeled via the CIF."
-161
+Although the railway is technically run by state-owned Caminho de Ferro de Benguela (CFB), it is ultimately controlled by a Singapore-registered firm called DT Group, a firm partially owned by Fragoso do Nascimento.
+According to one report, "Sam Pa...appears to have been at least the main representative for DT Group in China for the first five years of the arrangement when all infrastructure deals were channeled via the CIF."